to Nursery Class page J

 Stay and share sessions.

 A weekly opportunity to stay and share a learning activity with your child.
-Timing 8.45 - 9.00 am.
-Day to be confirmed.
+Timing 8.45 - 9.05 am.
+Friday mornings.

 Something New for Nursery.